VGVentures/flutter_landmarks/README.md

 The maps will need an API key to work, [which you can get here.](https://cloud.google.com/maps-platform/)

-After you have acquired one, replace "YOUR KEY HERE" with your API key in the main `AndroidManifest.xml` file and in `AppDelegate.m`.
+After you have acquired one, replace "YOUR KEY HERE" with your API key in the main `AndroidManifest.xml` file and in `AppDelegate.swift`.